sonic-net/sonic-mgmt/ansible/README.testbed.md

 ## Topology file. topology dictionary

  - Two dictionaries:
-   - host_interface ñ defines a list of port offsets which would be inserted into the ptf container
+   - host_interface ‚Äì defines a list of port offsets which would be inserted into the ptf container
-   - VMs ñ defines a list and a physical configuration of VMs used in topology
+   - VMs ‚Äì defines a list and a physical configuration of VMs used in topology

 ```
 topology: